amanroa/advanced-applied-ml/project_3.md

     return lambda_val * ((beta_hat <= lambda_val) + (a_val * lambda_val - beta_hat)*((a_val * lambda_val - beta_hat) > 0) / ((a_val - 1) * lambda_val) * (beta_hat > lambda_val))
 ```

 I made sure to include these methods into my LinearSCAD class.
-However, I wasn't too sure if I needed to use scad_derivative because ___.
+However, I wasn't too sure if I needed to use `scad_derivative` because I am more familiar with built in optimization methods such as Adam.
+So, I ended up using that instead of the `scad_derivative` method.

 To get started with this project, we had to import many classes.
 Here are the import statements: